myanzik/ethonline-hack/admin-dashboard/CONCEPT_NOTE.md

-# Token Distribution Channel Management System
+# BlinkAid - Disaster-Resilient Token Distribution System
 ## Concept Note & Technical Documentation

 ### Executive Summary

-The Token Distribution Channel Management System is a comprehensive admin dashboard designed to facilitate the creation and management of distribution channels between merchants and beneficiaries.
+BlinkAid is a disaster-resilient admin dashboard designed to facilitate the creation and management of distribution channels between merchants and beneficiaries during humanitarian crises and natural disasters, with SMS-based transaction capabilities.

 ### 1. Project Overview